Cameo appearances: Robert Pasin (Radio Flyer), Paulette Mae Cole (ABC Carpet & Home), Tony Tjan (Cue Ball)

 - REID HOFFMAN

 Robert Pasin is the third-generation CEO of Radio Flyer, the toy manufacturing company that’s been making little red wagons for over a century.
-After taking over the company in 1997, Robert has brought new products to the company, including a child-sized Tesla model.
+After taking over the company in 1997, Robert has brought new products to the company, including a child-sized Tesla.

 Paulette Mae Cole is the CEO of ABC Carpet & Home, a standard-bearer in home goods retailing, known for its unmatched curatorial eye.
-She took over the company from her father, who opened the company in Union Square in the 1960s; the original company has roots as far back as 1897.
+She took over the company from her father, who opened its location in Union Square in the 1960s; the original company has roots as far back as 1897.

 Tony Tjan is the CEO and Managing Partner at Cue Ball, a Boston-based venture capital firm.
 He’s the author of the bestselling Good People: The Only Leadership Decision That Really Matters.